 Abatacept Shortage

-Bristol Myers Squibb (BMS), the manufacturer of abatacept (Orencia®), has recently announced an expected shortage of both the ClickJect (autoinjector) and pre-filled syringe subcutaneous formulations of the medication.
+Bristol Myers Squibb (BMS), the manufacturer of abatacept (Orencia®), has announced a shortage of both the ClickJect (autoinjector) and pre-filled syringe subcutaneous formulations of the medication.

-According to BMS, a disruption in the supply chain is anticipated from June 2024, leading to the unavailability of abatacept for a period expected to be several months.
-BMS have advised that this is due to global supply chain issues and that Australia is not the only country affected.
+The unavailability of abatacept has commenced earlier than anticipated for a period expected to be several months.
+BMS have advised that this is due to manufacturing delays and increased demand, and that Australia is not the only country affected.

 Recommendations for Rheumatologists